Online Training: Accommodating Students with Disabilities

 Testing Info for Faculty

-Disability Support Services (DSS) recognizes that tests have been carefully developed by UCA faculty.
+The Disability Resource Center (DRC) recognizes that tests have been carefully developed by UCA faculty.
 As participants in the testing process, office personnel respect instructor’s security concerns and make every effort to ensure that academic integrity is maintained.

 “Test”, as used in this context, refers to quizzes and examinations taken during the semester in conjunction with an academic class.
-When tests or quizzes are to be administered by DSS, the student must contact DSS in order to schedule the test.
+When tests or quizzes are to be administered by the DRC, the student must contact the DRC in order to schedule the test.
 Tests must be taken during the regular class time unless an alternate time is approved by the instructor.

 In the event that a student should miss a scheduled test, the student must reschedule the test within 48 hours of the original test time.
-Instructors will be informed of student no shows, late arrivals or if DSS staff witnesses/suspects academic dishonesty.
+Instructors will be informed of student no shows, late arrivals or if the DRC staff witnesses/suspects academic dishonesty.

 Thank you for your assistance in providing accommodations for our students with disabilities.
 If you have any questions or concerns, please feel free to contact Amanda Foreman via email, or telephone at: 450-3613.